 - Nature of usage to which it is put

-According to your question all the notices of the GHMC are issued on arbitrary basis and no reasoned decision based upon reasoning have been given ever.
-According to the Hyderabad Municipal Corporations Act, 1955 property tax cannot be fixed on the basis of photograph of the property.
+According to your question, all the notices of the GHMC are issued on an arbitrary basis and no reasoned decision based upon reasoning have been given ever.
+According to the Hyderabad Municipal Corporations Act, 1955 property tax cannot be fixed on the basis of a photograph of the property.
 In each case on spot physical verification is necessary.
-Whenever a notice has been given to the assesse it must be reasoned and prepared in the format prescribed in Assessment of Property Tax Rules, 1990.
+Whenever a notice has been given to the assessee it must be reasoned and prepared in the format prescribed in Assessment of Property Tax Rules, 1990.

 After completing the hearing of the revision petition, the Commissioner shall pass a speaking order.
 In simple terms, a speaking order is an order that speaks for itself.
 The order should contain all the details of the case, pleadings of the petitioner, clear findings of the competent authority on the case and should appear as a reasoned order.

-The above mentioned procedure for assessment of property tax has not been followed by the concerned authority in your case.
-Concerned authority has passed all the orders arbitrarily without giving reasons about enhancement of tax and penalty thereupon.
-This act of the authority constitutes cause of action to initiate legal recourse against that orders.
+The above-mentioned procedure for assessment of property tax has not been followed by the concerned authority in your case.
+The concerned authority has passed all the orders arbitrarily without giving reasons about the enhancement of tax and penalty thereupon.
+This act of authority constitutes the cause of action to initiate legal recourse against those orders.

 According to para 16 of your question, a Tax Inspector was visited your house and conducted physical verification.
-In order to that verification a revised bill was send to you.
+In order to that verification, a revised bill was sent to you.
 If you find this revised bill of tax Rs, 29698/ annum is legally assessed thus you can file a suit.